Diversity, Equity & Inclusion

 JWU has more than 100 clubs and organizations that are open to all students.
 All groups have a commitment to inclusive excellence, and many play an active role in promoting social justice by creating space for students to connect with one another and engage with issues that are impacting today’s world.
 This space will regularly spotlight some of these clubs and organizations.

-The Cultural Program of the Year student leadership award has been established to recognize a program that promotes culture, diversity, inclusion, and global awareness at the JWU Providence campus.
-The award is given to the organization that has been innovative in the development, implementation, and delivery of a successful program.
+The Cultural Program of the Year student leadership award has been established to recognize a program that promotes culture, diversity, inclusion, and global awareness at JWU Providence.
+The award is given to an innovative organization develpoed, implemented and delivered a successful program.

 • 2021: Black History 101: Mobile Museum; Black Student Alliance, University Involvement Board, National Panhellenic Council